zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax06.md

       2. Go to next server.
    8. Extract the domain part (to the right of "@") from the *Mail address* ("Domain Part").
-   9. Create an MX query for the *Domain Part* and do a [DNS Lookup] of that query.
+   9. Create an MX query for the *Domain Part* and do a [DNS Lookup][terminology] of that query.
    10. If the lookup of MX does not return a DNS response with RCODE "NOERROR", then:
        1. Output *[RNAME_MAIL_DOMAIN_INVALID]*.
        2. Go to next server.
-   11. If the MX lookup returned a CNAME or a chain of CNAMEs then set *Domain Part* to be the the final name instead of the domain from the email address.
+   11. For the MX lookup, CNAME or a chain if CNAMEs is followed, if any.
+If MX record or records are found via CNAME, then set *Domain Part* to be the MX owner name (instead of the domain part of *Mail Address*).
    12. If the MX lookup returned a NO DATA response (no MX record),
        then:
-       1. Create address queries (A and AAAA) for the *Domain Part* and do [DNS Lookups][DNS Lookup] of those queries.
+       1. Create address queries (A and AAAA) for the *Domain Part* and do [DNS Lookup][terminology] of those queries.
+       2. Disregard all A and AAAA records outside the answer section.
-       2. Disregard any A record with 127.0.0.1 or AAAA with ::1.
+       3. Disregard any A record with 127.0.0.1 or AAAA with ::1.
-       3. If no A or AAAA records with the same owner name as *Domain Part* were found in the responses then output *[RNAME_MAIL_DOMAIN_INVALID]*.
+       4. If no A or AAAA records with the same owner name as *Domain Part* were found in the responses then output *[RNAME_MAIL_DOMAIN_INVALID]*.
-   13. If the MX lookup returned one or more MX records, then for each domain name in RDATA of the MX record ("Mail Exchange") do:
+   13. If the MX lookup returned one or more MX records, then for each MX record extract the domain name in RDATA ("Mail Exchange") and do:
-       1. Create address queries (A and AAAA) and do [DNS Lookups][DNS Lookup] of those queries.
+       1. Create address queries (A and AAAA) of *Mail Exchange* and do [DNS Lookup][terminology] of those queries.
+       2. Disregard all A and AAAA records outside the answer section.
+       3. Disregard any A record with 127.0.0.1 or AAAA with ::1.
-       2. Disregard all A and AAAA records that do not have the same owner name as *Mail Exchange* (i.e. do not follow any CNAME).
+       4. Disregard all A and AAAA records that do not have the same owner name as *Mail Exchange* (i.e. do not follow any CNAME).
-       3. Disregard all A and AAAA records outside the answer section.
-       4. Disregard any A record with 127.0.0.1 or AAAA with ::1.
-       5. If all MX have been processed and neither A or AAAA record was returned for any mail exchange, then output *[RNAME_MAIL_DOMAIN_INVALID]*.
+   14. If the MX lookup returned one or more MX records and neither A nor AAAA record was returned for any mail exchange, then output *[RNAME_MAIL_DOMAIN_INVALID]*.
-   14. If no *[RNAME_MAIL_DOMAIN_INVALID]* has been outputted, then output *[RNAME_RFC822_VALID]* for that RNAME.
+   15. If no *[RNAME_MAIL_DOMAIN_INVALID]* has been outputted, then output *[RNAME_RFC822_VALID]* for that RNAME.